PitPietro/c-project/docs/binary-search-tree.md

 If `t` is not `NULL` and if `e` is minor or equal than the element stored in the root of `t` (`t->value`), then insert a new node in the left sub-tree of `t`.
 This node have `value` equal to `e` and both the left and right nodes equal to `NULL`.

 Else, if `t` is not `NULL` and if `e` is major than the element stored in the root of `t` (`t->value`), then insert a new node in the right sub-tree of `t`.
 This node have `value` equal to `e` and both the left and right nodes equal to `NULL`.

+#### Recursive Insertion - v2
+Rebuilds the tree afterwards, after having carried out the ordered insertion.
+This version take a lot of time.

+### Search